 Supporting development and implementation of normative frameworks for EO risk reduction The GICHD supports on-going development and implementation of normative frameworks on EO risk reduction, providing evidence-based inputs, promoting good practice, hosting and working closely with the Implementation Support Units of the APMBC and the CCM, and fostering cooperation at national and international levels.

-Supporting standards, strategies, and information management systems at national and international levels

-The GICHD provides technical expertise, research, and coordination to support the development, implementation and review of standards, strategies and information management systems at national and international levels.
+Working upstream The GICHD works upstream, including through support to develop capacity in EO risk reduction.
+It does so by disseminating knowledge, which helps set the stage for safe, efficient, and effective work at national and regional levels. ¥== Supporting standards, strategies, and information management systems at national and international levels The GICHD provides technical expertise, research, and coordination to support the development, implementation and review of standards, strategies and information management systems at national and international levels.
 This both provides frameworks for safe, efficient and effective field operations and helps mobilise necessary resources.

-Global scope of the GICHD's work
+Global scope of the GICHD's work 54+ countries and territories supported

-54+

-countries and

-territories supported

-Supporting development and implementation of normative frameworks for EO risk reduction conventions, the Anti-Personnel Mine Ban Convention, the Convention on Cluster Munitions and the Convention on Certain Conventional Weapons, supported with research, expert inputs, logistics and facilitation of national participation.

-The GICHD has been an invaluable partner for the international treaties dealing with landmines and cluster munitions.
+NPA HD RAD Supporting development and implementation of normative frameworks for EO risk reduction

+Conventions, the Anti-Personnel Mine Ban Convention, the Convention on Cluster Munitions and the Convention on Certain Conventional Weapons, supported with research, expert inputs, logistics and facilitation of national participation. " The GICHD has been an invaluable partner for the international treaties dealing with landmines and cluster munitions.
 The Centre has done this through hosting the Implementation Support Units and providing technical inputs into the various discussions.
 These treaties would not have been as successful as they are today without the support of the GICHD."
-HRH Prince Mired bin Raad Zeid al-Hussein of Jordan former President of the Anti-Personnel Mine Ban Convention 2007 - 2008, former member of the Council of Foundation of the GICHD
+HRH Prince Mired bin Raad Zeid al-Hussein of Jordan former President of the Anti-Personnel Mine Ban Convention 2007-2008, former member of the Council of Foundation of the GICHD

-"

-The (Global Gender Focal Point capacity development) training empowered me to have the confidence to talk about gender and inclusion considerations with senior management in country and at HQ."
+" The (Global Gender Focal Point capacity development) training empowered me to have the confidence to talk about gender and inclusion considerations with senior management in country and at HQ."
+Hiba Ghandour Programme Officer, MAG Lebanon " The workshop is exactly what was needed for the sector in general and for my organisation and myself individually.

-Hiba Ghandour

-Programme Officer, MAG Lebanon

-The workshop is exactly what was needed for the sector in general and for my organisation and myself individually.
 It's so great to learn from others and being able to contribute to future changes."
 Feedback from a participant of the first-ever digital EORE workshop

-Supporting standards, strategies, and information management systems at national and international levels

-Support for national mine action strategies
+Supporting standards, strategies, and information management systems at national and international levels Support for national mine action strategies

-13 Developed

-11 Approved

-18 Implemented

-Support for International Mine Action Standards

-20 new IMAS drafted and approved by the IMAS Review Board

-Support for the review and update of the International Ammunition Technical Guidelines

-12 IATG modules revised and approved by the IATG Technical Review Board

-Support to Information Management Systems

-32 mine action programs supported

-29 capacity assessments conducted in 29

-66 Last year, I was in charge of the ordnance battalion.
+11 Approved 18 Implemented Support for International Mine Action Standards 20 new IMAS drafted and approved by the IMAS Review Board Support for the review and update of the International Ammunition Technical Guidelines 12 IATG modules revised and approved by the IATG Technical Review Board Support to Information Management Systems 32 mine action programs supported 29 capacity assessments conducted in 22 countries Last year, I was in charge of the ordnance battalion.
 In this capacity, I was able to translate into practice a lot of the knowledge acquired during the IATG-introductory course delivered by AMAT-GICHD to the Peruvian Army.
 This includes being able to reorganise an ammunition depot under my responsibility following the compatibility rules."
+Lieutenant Colonel Nilo Sanchez Peruvian Army

+COUNTRIES AND TERRITORIES SUPPORTED 2015-2022

+AMERICA

+Guatemala

+Peru

-Lieutenant Colonel Nilo Sanchez Peruvian Army COUNTRIES AND TERRITORIES SUPPORTED 2015-2022 From 2015 to 2022, the GICHD supported national authorities, international and regional organisations as well as non-governmental organisations (NGOs) in over 54 countries and territories
+Chile Colombia Ecuador El Salvador From 2015 to 2022, the GICHD supported national authorities, international and regional organisations as well as non-governmental organisations (NGOs) in over 54 countries and territories